strimzi/strimzi.github.io/_posts/2020-08-05-using-open-policy-agent-with-strimzi-and-apache-kafka.md

 ### Combining different data sources

-The policy described in the basic example above is very simple.
-It has just 3 groups which are hardcoded in the policy including their members.
+The policy described in the basic example above is very simple, it has 3 groups which are hardcoded in the policy including their members.
-And it doesn't distinguish between different topics.
-Each consumer can consume from all topics and each producer can produce into any topic.
+It does not distinguish between different topics, so each consumer can consume from all topics and each producer can produce to any topic.

 Let's have a look at how we can improve the policy by using some external data.
 Because Strimzi is using custom resources for managing users and topics, let's try to use them for the authorization.
-But you can similarly improve the policy also with data from other sources.
+You can similarly improve the policy with data from other sources.

 One of the components provided as part of the Open Policy Agent project is a [kube-mgmt](https://github.com/open-policy-agent/kube-mgmt) tool for running OPA on Kubernetes.
-It can be used to discover and load policies from Kubernetes ConfigMaps.
+It can be used to discover and load policies from Kubernetes `ConfigMaps`.
 But also to replicate Kubernetes resources and make them available in OPA.

 To enable it, we will add kube-mgmt as a sidecar container to our Open Policy Agent deployment: